DJ LeMahieu Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in MLB.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 20th in the league.

-- The Red Sox have a 4.52 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Red Sox have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Red Sox rank 20th in baseball in home runs allowed (84 total, 1.2 per game).
+- The Red Sox rank 20th in baseball in home runs given up (85 total, 1.2 per game).

-- The righty's last appearance came on Saturday against the New York Yankees, when he threw six innings, surrendering two earned runs while giving up three hits.
+- The right-hander's last time out was on Sunday against the New York Yankees, when he threw seven innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.